mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Energy peak must be the same as the peak energy as calculated.
 Fudge the distance to make it work (distance in sphere)
 - [ ] When looking at particle type and dose from simulation, look at high and low LET
 - [ ] Look at events in that region with middling L but high E, above the peak
-- [ ] Start refining the sphere characterisation and making a story for part 2 of the sphere paper
+- [ ] Can we put CARI7a and flightaware data in the database?

 ## In Progress